-The In Situ Data Hub is an automated data acquisition and pre-processing system, which exposes API services for data provision.
-Geospatial data from a wide range of sources are acquired (sensor networks, independent IoT devices, citizen observatories, etc.), transformed into time series, and ingested into the database, ready for use in a combined, uniform, analytical environment.
+Technically, the In Situ Data Hub is an automated data acquisition and pre-processing system, acting as a multi-source repository of field measurements and data derived from instruments located directly at the point of interest and in contact with the subject of interest.
+The hub is offering automated discovery, retrieval, harmonisation and transformation services, collecting geospatial data from a wide range of sources acquired from sensor networks, independent IoT devices, citizen observatories, and many others.
+The acquired information is transformed into time series datacubes, and where necessary, ingested into the hub's own database, or directly made available for use.